 Who are the CAPS Mindful Ambassadors?

 Mindful Ambassadors are a group of student volunteers, working in a program of the Counseling & Psych Services department of Campus Health.
-They receive ongoing training in select mindful practices and how to share them.
-Ambassadors go to various venues on campus to present brief Mindful Moments – classrooms, residences halls, “Greek” houses, campus clubs and organizations, and other campus programs, during which they are invited to present.
+They receive ongoing training in select mindful practices and how present these practices.
+Ambassadors go to various venues on campus to present brief Mindful Moments – classrooms, residences halls, sorority and fraternity houses, campus clubs and organizations, and other campus programs, during which they are invited to present.

 Mindfulness is the name for something that we all know about, and sometimes even do: paying attention.
 As a practice, mindfulness means something a little more.
 It means paying attention in a special way: a) consciously; b) without judgment; c) with relaxation.

 Mindful exercises are based on a scientific understanding of how our minds and bodies work, and are the subjects of continuing research.
-Over the last three decades and more, there have been many studies on the benefits of regular mindful practice for college students: stress goes down, sleep improves, grades improve, and relationships take a turn for the better.
+Over the last three decades and more, there have been many studies on the benefits of regular mindful practice for college students: reduced anxiety, improved sleep, better grades, and more positive social relations.

 Mindfulness is a universal quality.
 Learning mindful practice is not religion, hypnosis, or brainwashing.
 It is not daydreaming, or "blanking your mind."
 Students who do mindful exercises regularly find that their minds are clearer (not vacant), sharper (not gullible), focused (not wandering), and more focused on purpose (not spaced out).
 Physically and emotionally, practitioners feel less disturbed by stress, and thus more patient with people and situations.
 These qualities help with studies, personal relationships, and life satisfaction.